obsidian-tasks-group/obsidian-tasks/docs/getting-started/statuses.md

 It is the Task Status Type changing **from** `DONE` that controls when:

 - tasks **lose** their Done dates (if Done dates are enabled in settings).

 ---

+## What can Statuses do?

+Now we have seen what is in a Status, what can we do with them?

+We can use them to control what Tasks does when a task's checkbox is clicked, or toggled.

+The [Example Statuses]({{ site.baseurl }}{% link getting-started/statuses/example-statuses.md %}) page has a variety of examples, for inspiration.

+---